awsdocs/amazon-eks-user-guide/doc_source/choosing-instance-type.md

    chmod +x max-pods-calculator.sh
    ```

 1. Run the script, replacing *`m5.large`* with the instance type that you plan to deploy and `1.9.0-eksbuild.1` with your Amazon VPC CNI add\-on version\.
-To determine your add\-on version, see the update procedures in [Managing the Amazon VPC CNI plugin for Kubernetes](managing-vpc-cni.md)\.
+To determine your add\-on version, see the update procedures in [Managing the Amazon VPC CNI plugin for Kubernetes add\-on](managing-vpc-cni.md)\.

    ```
    ./max-pods-calculator.sh --instance-type m5.large --cni-version 1.9.0-eksbuild.1